julesjazz/grapefruitlab/content/print/pity-fear.md

 You’re probably thinking of the Amish, or like old-order Mennonites?
 Head coverings and whatever?
 Buggies?
 It wasn’t like that.
 It was pretty normal, I guess, just with four part harmony before every meal.

 They started together — the Amish and Mennonites.
 But then the church just split every couple years.
 Right from the start they were fighting over who’s in and who’s out.
-The church is the body of Christ — or maybe the bride — either way it has to remain perfect!
-And, you know… I guess that’s what happens with purity movements, no one can agree what *perfection* looks like, so they splinter off into these different fragments of church, different sects.
+The church is the body of Christ — or maybe the bride — either way it has to remain perfect! _In the world, but not of it,_ they say.
+And, I guess that’s what happens with purity movements.
+No one can agree what *perfection* looks like, so they splinter off into these different fragments of church, different sects.

 ## Chorus: Sects with Goats/Can I buy you Taco Paintbrush?